 One of nature’s most effective means of sustainability is the rhizome.
 The rhizome is a modified subterranean stem of a plant that is usually found underground, often sending out roots and shoots from its nodes.
 Rhizomes develop from axillary buds and grow perpendicular to the force of gravity.
 The rhizome also retains the ability to allow new shoots to grow upwards if resources permit.
 If a rhizome is separated into pieces, each piece may be able to give rise to a new plant – and a new node of above ground activity.

-In 2016, during the construction of my blog series “On the Road to Your Community’s Perfect World,” I came across A Thousand Plateaus and the philosophies of Gilles Deleuze and Félix Guattari; specifically how rhizomes and their actions in nature can be extrapolated to visualize an alternative view of societal development.
+In 2016, during the construction of my blog series “On the Road to Your Community’s Perfect World,” I came across A Thousand Plateaus and the philosophies of Gilles Deleuze and Félix Guattari.
+I was especially intrigued how Deluze and Guattari extrapolated the rhizome functionality to visualize an alternative view of societal development.

 “A rhizome ceaselessly establishes connections between semiotic chains, organizations of power, and circumstances relative to the arts, sciences, and social struggles … the rhizome connects any point to any other point, and its traits are not necessarily linked to traits of the same nature; it brings into play very different regimes of signs, and even nonsign states … The rhizome operates by variation, expansion, conquest, capture, offshoots.”
 A rhizome has no beginning or end; it is always in the middle, between things, interbeing, intermezzo.
 (A Thousand Plateaus)